+In addition, continued growth in Financial Reinsurance business within the U.S. Non-Traditional segment also offset some of the negative variance, with an increase in income of approximately \$12.6 million, or 38.4%.

-Income before income taxes for the U.S. operations segment increased by \$210.8 million, or 49.5%, and decreased by \$100.5 million, or 19.1%, in 2012 and 2011, respectively.
-The increase in income before income taxes in 2012 can primarily be attributed to the Asset-Intensive sub-segment.
-The increase in Asset-Intensive income before income taxes in 2012 is due to the effect of changes in credit spreads on the fair value of embedded derivatives associated with treaties written on a modified coinsurance or funds withheld basis and a new fixed annuity coinsurance transaction entered into during the year.
+The increase in income before income taxes in 2012 can primarily be attributed to Asset-Intensive business within the U.S. Non-Traditional segment.
+The increase in Asset-Intensive income before income taxes in 2012 is largely due to a new fixed annuity coinsurance transaction entered into during the year and the effect of changes in credit spreads on the fair value of embedded derivatives associated with treaties written on a modified coinsurance or funds withheld basis.
 Also contributing to the increase in income in 2012 was the net effect of the embedded derivative supporting the guaranteed minimum living benefits associated with the Company's variable annuities, after adjustments for related deferred acquisition expenses.
-The decrease in income before income taxes in 2011 can be partially attributed to an increase in investment related losses related to the unfavorable impact of changes in credit spreads and interest rates on the fair value of embedded derivatives associated with treaties written on a modeo or funds withheld basis.
-In addition, unfavorable claims experience in the U.S. Traditional sub-segment also contributed to the decrease in income before income taxes in 2011.